 The one exception is startup cost for an initial network.
 A network of millions of nodes cannot coordinate itself from scratch in a constant amount of time.
 However, networks of millions of nodes tend not to spring up all at once.
 They start as smaller networks and grow incrementally.
 Once there is a critical mass of well-placed nodes in a Vivaldi network, a new node joining the system needs to make few measurements in order to find a good place for itself.
-That is, once there are enough nodes in the system, the joining cost for a new node is only a small constant number of network samples, regardless of the size of the network.New nodes converge quickly because they begin with a large initial time-step.
+That is, once there are enough nodes in the system, the joining cost for a new node is only a small constant number of network samples, regardless of the size of the network.

 To demonstrate this claim, we initialized a 1,000-node network using the King data set.
-Once the network converged, we added 1,000 new nodes, one at a time, measuring the actual (not estimated) prediction error of each newly placed node as a function of the number of samples obtained.
+Once that network had converged on accurate coordinates, we added 1,000 new nodes, one at a time, measuring the actual (not estimated) prediction error of each newly placed node as a function of the number of samples obtained.
 Each new node's prediction error is as low as it will ever be after about 20 samples.
+New nodes are able to converge quickly because they begin with a large initial time-step (the error of a newly joined node is set to 1.0).